WE CONNECT PEOPLE

 If you are curating content from other sites then you must provide the proper reference through outbound links.During the content audit, you must ensure to cite the original source on each page.
 By doing this you can ensure to re-adjust your content marketing budget & time for different channels lie E-mail Newsletters, Ads.Social Media, Paid Search & Paid channels which

-You must channel which are driving your target audience for specific contents.
+You must identify the channels which are driving your target audience for specific contents.

 The objective of any content is engagement.
 You must be able to deduce which are the contents that your audience find engaging & whether the audience is taking the next steps.
 You must identify the contents which are driving repeat visitors.

 You must ensure that the contents provide the most up-to-date information regarding the topic & make necessary edit regarding the topic.

 Here is a step-by-step guide on how to perform a thorough content audit of your site with 9 simple steps.

 You can use Google Analytics to perform a thorough content audit of your site.
 Here are the 9 key metrics that are essential to determine whether you are on the right track with your content marketing campaign.

 A slow loading drastically affects the bounce rate.
 Pagespeed has become an integral factor in Google’s algorithm as Google is taking into account the overall user experience.
 You should identify elements (both for desktop & mobile) which are making your site slower & try to fix it to create a smooth user experience.

 3. Unique Visitors

-You can see how many visitors with unique IP addresses visits each page on your site from this metric.
+You can see how many visitors with unique IP addresses visit each page on your site from this metric.

 4.New Vs Returning Visitors

 This metric is a good indicator of how popular your page is over time or if your content is good enough to make visitors come back for more.

 It can help you to strategize your content marketing campaign accordingly.
 If your email marketing campaign is driving more visitors then you should try to invest more time in that only rather on other channels.

 6.Keywords and ranking